-In the summer, many of us take vacations and spend more time outside.
-The benefits of recreation and lesiure, however, truly span all seasons.
-While most people enjoy vacations and such activities as sports, hobbies and exercise, few realize the full spectrum of benefits linked to regular recreation and leisure activities.
+As the summer months approach, many of us have planned to take vacations and spend more time outside.
+The benefits of recreation and leisure, however, truly span all seasons.
+While most people enjoy vacations and such activities as sports, hobbies, and exercise, few realize the full spectrum of benefits linked to regular recreation and leisure activities.

 Outdoor environments help us experience a sense of connection to the natural world.
 Feeling such a connection is vital to our sense of well-being and peace of mind.
 The therapeutic value of parks, open space and wilderness in our environments is thoroughly documented by behavioral scientists across a broad range of disciplines.
 Human beings often miss the solace and wonder of the natural world denied us by modern and urban lifestyles.
 The simple act of going outside to think for a moment can bring restoration and clarity to cognitive processes cluttered by the hectic pace and confined nature of modern life.

-Free your mind from the digital grid by watching less TV, playing fewer video games, spending less time surfing the web and turning off your smartphone.
-While there is still relatively little information available about the long-term effects of electronics on the brain, there is no doubt that these devices represent a huge drain on your leisure time and reduce the time you have available for more important things.
+Free your mind from the digital grid by watching less TV, playing fewer video games, spending less time surfing the web, and turning off your smartphone.
+While the jury is still out about the long-term effects of digital media and electronic devices on the brain, there is no doubt that these devices represent a huge drain on your leisure time — and reduce the time you have available for more important things.
 Cut back on digital recreation to make time for more worthwhile leisure pursuits, such as reading and outdoor recreation.

 Greg D’Eloia is a professional snowboard instructor and lecturer of recreation and leisure studies at California State University, Long Beach.
 Dr. Melissa D’Eloia is an associate professor of heath and human development at Western Washington University.